-Argyria is a condition that causes your complexion to turn blue or gray.
-This happens when your body has been overexposed to silver.
-The condition can occur after a large-dose exposure or prolonged exposure to small amounts of silver.
+Argyria is a rare condition that causes your complexion to turn blue or gray when your body has been overexposed to silver.
+Although not life threatening, it may have a serious impact on your life.

 Silver isn’t necessarily a bad thing, and has had some medical uses.
 For example, it’s been used in bandages, salves, and medications like eye drops.

-Argyria is rare and not life-threatening, but it can have a serious impact on your life.
+Argyria can occur after a large-dose exposure or prolonged exposure to small amounts of silver.
+The condition is rare and not life-threatening, but it can have a serious impact on your life.

 Continue reading to learn more about argyria, its causes, and what you can do to avoid it.